fleet-actions/ec2-runner-pool-manager/README.md

 ![Sample Workflow](./docs/assets/sample-workflow-light.png)

-This GitHub Action enables you to provision, scale, and reuse a pool of self-hosted EC2 runners directly within your GitHub Actions workflows, all with a simple, embedded control plane.
+Provision, scale, and reuse a pool of self-hosted EC2 runners directly within your GitHub Actions workflows, all with a simple, embedded control plane.

 ## ⚡️ Motivation